maddenmedia/cleanup-attachments-wp/README.md

 Place these files in a dir named `cleanup-attachments` inside your `/web` dir and run from the php cli.
 Will take awhile to process.

 Commands: `php web/cleanup-attachments/cleanup-attachments.php` or `php web/cleanup-attachments/cleanup-attachments-by-hash.php`

+## DO NOT USE THE HASH METHOD YET AS IT IS BEING DEVELOPED STILL